 Acronis Cyber Backup helps businesses manage, protect, and create a backup of multiple endpoints.
 It is a package of modules that safeguards your information and devices from threats and ransomware.
 It uses advanced MI-based protection against malware to protect every data and evolving threat.

-Further, it also supports various anti-ransomware technologies that help protect backup systems and eliminates the gap in the defenses.
+Furthermore, it also supports various anti-ransomware technologies that help protect backup systems and eliminates the gap in the defenses.
 Organizations can easily scan all infections using its advanced features before getting added to the backup.

 The backup restoration process also involves the use of malware scans.
 It is one of the best cyber protection solutions that offer a high level of efficiency and unmatched protection.
 Users can easily manage the tool and protect backup systems from ransomware via a single console.

-4. NinjaOne Backup
+4. NinjaOne Backup – FREE TRIAL

-NinjaOne Backup tool is best suitable for managed service providers (MSPs).
+NinjaOne Backup tool is best-suited for managed service providers (MSPs).
 It is a fast and flexible security tool that protects all your critical business information and data stored on end-user devices from known and unknown threats.
 It has a cloud storage space protected by 256-bit AES encryption that ensures all the data is safe from malicious actors.

 Further, organizations can deploy data protection to the workflows and all Windows and Mac endpoints using this powerful tool.
 In case of a successful ransomware attack, the Ninja Data Protection tool helps faster restore all files stored locally or in the cloud to start operations.